LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-user-guide-standard.md

 * **Agent activity dashboard**: Includes operational data about agents.
 * **Skill activity dashboard**: Includes operational data about skills.
 * **Goals tracker dashboard**: Includes information about each conversion.
-* **Messaging performance dashboard**: Includes operational and business data about messaging conversations.
+* [**Messaging performance dashboard**:](data-reporting-messaging-messaging-dashboards-messaging-performance-dashboard.html) Includes operational and business data about messaging conversations.
-* **Business activity dashboard:** Includes information about campaigns and engagements performance.
+* [**Business activity dashboard**](data-reporting-messaging-messaging-dashboards-business-activity-grid.html)**:** Includes information about campaigns and engagements performance.
 Business Activity Grids are also available in Excel export formats, in daily and monthly level aggregations.
 * **Operational & staffing dashboard:** Includes information about skill performance and skill demand.
 * **Survey activity dashboard:** Includes information about responses to surveys in Live chat.